ISECooker Construction

 • The solder will certainly melt during operation.

 The corrosion problem is commonly solved in industry by spotwelding the NiCr wire to a steel wire that is long enough to be cool at the other end, to which the copper wire can be connected without corroding.
 ASEI has been able to spot-weld the NiCr wire from electric stove heating elements to small finishing nails and then stabilize the junction in concrete; see blog for September 25.
-Solutions to the corrosion problem are discussed in section 4 (heaters).
-In particular, please note that in Ethiopia, they fold the heater over on itself at each end making a low resistance (and therefore cooler) electrode to connect to the power wires.

 8) Cooking

 What EVERYONE does WRONG: Your ISECooker will not function unless it is insulated.
-The ISECooker’s insulated top must be on it ALL THE TIME.
+The ISECooker’s insulated top must be on ALL THE TIME.
 Please check yourself: feel all surfaces.
 If you feel warmth, this is where the ISECooker is losing heat and this is a problem.
 You can open the top of your ISECooker only for a moment to put food in, take food out, or stir… just for a very short time.
 People like to leave the top of the ISECooker open to watch the cooking.
-If you leave the insulating top off the ISECooker, it will lose the heat and it will not work.
+If you leave the insulating top off the ISECooker, it will lose much heat and will cool.
 Most of the pictures on this website show the ISECookers open, to show the inside.
 HOWEVER, ISECookers need to be closed when heating up and when cooking.
 If it feels hot, then heat is being lost

 9) Developing a Business Collaboration